Strength and Conditioning

 A major function of the advisor is to work with the student in designing their curriculum, so they not only complete the requirements of the program but also maximize the worth of their undergraduate education.
 Another purpose of an academic advisor is to give students counsel with respect to their intended career directions.
 Although faculty and staff will do their best to follow the student’s progress, it is the student’s responsibility to make absolutely sure they complete all degree requirements and are thus eligible to graduate.

-If you have questions prior to program admission, Dr. Dan Schmidt, Mr. Craig Biwer, and Dr. Brian Wallace are the primary faculty advisors for this major.
+If you have questions prior to program admission, Craig Biwer and Kris Williams are the primary faculty advisors for this major.
+Please reach out with any questions about this major.

 NOTE: It is crucial that students meet with an advisor every semester as courses in the department may not be offered each semester.
 Your advisor will help you choose the best elective courses for your intended career goals.